What is the Nucleus?

 Nucleus members help to uphold Lost River’s Shared Values and accountability structure, as well as coordinating communication and resources within and among the working groups.

 The nucleus meets monthly and meetings last two to three hours.
-Nucleus members are expected to attend at least 75% of meetings, to attend at least one coalitional meeting per year, and to be a point person for one or two Working Groups.
-The current LRRJ Working Groups are: Ready Response Team, Political Education, SURJ Liaisons, Study Groups, and Media/Communications; the Working Group structure may evolve over time in response to large group planning meetings.
-Nucleus members serve for 1-3 years, and may take a 3-month sabbatical from nucleus responsibilities as often as once a year.
+Nucleus members are expected to attend most meetings, and to be a point person for a project or Working Group.
+Nucleus members serve for 1-3 years minimum, and may take a 3-month sabbatical from nucleus responsibilities as often as once a year.

-As of Spring 2017 the members of the Nucleus are:
+As of February 2020 the current members of the Nucleus are:

 - Anne Louise Wagner (Brattleboro)